jmao2014/teaching/docs/source/astrobite/protocluster.rst

 redshifts greater than 2 (the higher the redshift, the farther back it is in time), when the Universe was about one third of its current size.

-Read the astrobites and answer questions.
+Read the astrobites and answer questions via google forms
 -----------------------------------------------------------------
 - The starry, dusty origin of a galaxy cluster at z = 4! (`astrobite
   <https://astrobites.org/2020/08/08/the-starry-dusty-origin-of-a-galaxy-cluster-at-z-4/>`_